 Zones On/Off: Displays geofences.
 You can define geofences by hovering over Manage, then in the System Settings column, select Zones.

-The Traffic and Weather feature are for current conditions.
-When running a report that is displaying historical information, the Traffic and Weather displayed will still be current and not historical.
+The Weather feature is for current conditions.
+When running a report that is displaying historical information, the weather displayed will still be current and not historical.

 Set Bookmark: Click to save the current map view as a bookmark.